codefoster/codefoster.com/source/_drafts/All-About-Scope.md

 <span style="color: rgb(0, 0, 0);">I&rsquo;m using the term _page scope_ to refer to the variables that are defined in the wrapper function that you&rsquo;ll find on the Windows 8 code behind JavaScript file &ndash; the myPage.js file behind your myPage.html.</span>

 <span style="color: rgb(0, 0, 0);">The interesting thing to note is that these page scope variables are not even available on the HTML page itself.
 If you define a variable in your JS file and then attempt to access it from a script block on your HTML file, it will be &ldquo;undefined&rdquo;.
-Remember, that what happens in a function&hellip; stays in a function.</span>
+Remember, that what happens in a function...; stays in a function.</span>

 <span style="color: rgb(0, 0, 0);">So, the page scope function is essentially all of the code that you want to run when your page is loaded, and it includes some cool tricks to allow you to specify functions that will run when your page is &ldquo;ready&rdquo; or when the layout is changed (when Joe User turns his tablet sideways).</span>